-Any additional benefits awarded upon early retirement outside of the terms of the Teachers Pension Scheme are the responsibility of the Authority and a liability of the Local Government Pension Scheme subject to FRS17.
+Any additional benefits awarded upon early retirement outside of the terms of the Teachers Pension Scheme are recognised as defined benefits and included in the pension liability of the Council.

 14 Internal Interest

 Interest is credited to the General Fund and the Housing Revenue Account based on the level of their Fund Balances.
 The amounts are calculated using 7-day money market rates.